-- Red Hat OpenShift Container Platform (RHOCP) 4
+- Red Hat OpenShift Container Platform (RHOCP) 4.6 or later

 - Is masters (control plane) resizing a supported day-2 operation?